aws/aws-lc/tool/README.md

 ## Speed tool

+The speed subtool of `bssl` runs a performance test for a number of cryptographic operations (which can be implemented using different APIs).
+Each operation is mapped to a "filter name".
+Below we list the filter name, which operation it maps to and which API is used to implement it.

 |  Filter name  |  Description  | Function family |
 | ------------- | ------------- | -------------
 | EVP ECDH {P-224, P-256, P-384, P-521, secp256k1, X25519} | ECDHE key agreement for one party | EVP |